srishag/main/collate/PhuaJunJie.md

     }

     /**
-     * Checks if Login is authenticated.
-In this case it is not and null exception is thrown.
+     * Checks if user is authenticated.
+In this case no google contacts list is generated and null exception is thrown.
      */
     @Test
     public void execute_get_invalidGooglePersonList() throws Exception {